-A birthing ball is an exercise ball that helps ease pregnancy symptoms, but can also encourage a less painful more straightforward birth.
+A birthing ball is an exercise ball that offers pain relief, but can also encourage a less painful more straightforward birth.
 However, not every woman will use the same size ball.
 Use this guide to choose the best birthing ball size for your unique pregnancy and birth.

 How to Choose the Best Birthing Ball Size

 To choose the best birthing ball size it’s important to know how tall you are.
 Your height will determine what size ball to purchase.

 FYI: A birth ball is the same thing as an exercise ball and/or a yoga ball and can be purchased at most big box stores like Amazon.
 Also, not every woman enjoys using a birthing ball, but most do.
 A pregnancy ball is an inexpensive way to find relief from common pregnancy ailments like back pain, and pelvic pressure pain.

 Birth Ball for Short Women

 If you are short in stature, you will need a 55 cm ball for pregnancy and birth.

 - Choose a 55 cm ball if you’re under 5’4″

 If you are of average height, you should buy a 65 cm birthing ball.

 - Choose a 65 cm ball if you’re between 5’4″ – 5’10″